 As it is so closely tied to the details of a campaign, Audience Segmentation, unlike most other Targeting categories, is not available at the Network or Company levels.

-2. The Zeta DSP/DMP displays the Audience Segmentation interface, including an Include/Exclude drop-down and an Add Segment button.
+3. The Zeta DSP displays the Audience Segmentation interface, including an Include/Exclude drop-down and an Add Segment button.

 6. Select Exclude to create a segment that will not be targeted.

-10. When you are ready, click Save.
-Otherwise, click Cancel.
+9. When you are ready, click on Save & Close.
+If not, click on Cancel.